 In France, breaks also have an impact on the length of term.
 Drivers Jonas, using IPD data of 14,000 commercial leases for 1993, found that, despite the nine year lease pattern, the average length of occupation in office premises in France as at December 2003 was eight years (Drivers Jonas, 2005).
 In a second report using similar IPD data, the length of office occupation had reduced to 6.5 years by 2005 (Drivers Jonas, 2007).
 In 2003, less than a quarter of office tenants had been in their premises for nine years or more.
 The vast majority of new leases in 2003 had a break with around three-quarters having a three year break option.
-In 2003, around 25-30% of office tenants exercised their three year breaks.
-They are more commonly exercised in Paris than in the regional towns and breaking after three years is particularly significant in Paris CBD, while six-year break options are more commonly exercised in Paris Western Business Districts.
+In 2003, around 25-30% of office tenants exercised their three years is particularly significant in Paris CBD, while six-year break options are more commonly exercised in Paris Western Business Districts.
 By 2005, the number of fixed nine year leases had declined further and the number of 3 year breaks increased.
-Overall, a higher proportion of office tenants leaving after nine years is a three, six or nine years, especially the number of tenants leaving after nine years.
+Overall, a higher proportion of office tenants leaving after nine years is particularly six or nine years, especially the number of tenants leaving after nine years.